 Skip to content

-We contribute to climate change mitigation activities by developing a platform for forest carbon monitoring with high accuracy, reach and frequency
+We contribute to climate change mitigation activities with a toolset developed for forest carbon monitoring with high accuracy, reach and frequency

 Forests are essential in maintaining healthy ecosystem interaction and biodiversity on Earth.
 They are in a key role in the fight against climate change since they can restore increasing carbon stocks.
 Hence, several national and international initiatives (including the UNFCCC Paris Agreement and the EU LULUCF Regulation) require regular reporting of forest biomass and carbon.
 Robust, reliable and transparent monitoring approaches of forest biomass and carbon are needed to respond to reporting requirements.

-The Forest Carbon Monitoring project will develop and implement a prototype of a reliable and cost-efficient monitoring and accounting platform for forest carbon stock based on satellite remote sensing approaches supported by in-situ datasets.
+The Forest Carbon Monitoring project developed and implemented a set of tools for reliable and cost-efficient monitoring of forest carbon stock based on satellite remote sensing approaches supported by in-situ datasets.

 Accurate